jessemillar/gautomata/README.md

 Flags:
       --help                   Show context-sensitive help (also try --help-long and --help-man).
-  -w, --width=256              The width of the resulting image -h, --height=256             The height of the resulting image -c, --colors=5               The number of colors in the generated color palette -l, --list                   List the supported automata -a, --automata="random"      The automata to execute -b, --batch                  Whether or not to automatically name the resulting images -o, --output="automata.png"  The filename of the resulting image
+  -w, --width=256              The width of the resulting image.
+  -h, --height=256             The height of the resulting image.
+  -c, --colors=5               The number of colors in the generated color palette.
+  -l, --list                   List the supported automata.
+  -a, --automata="random"      The automata to execute.
+  -b, --batch                  Whether or not to automatically name the resulting images.
+  -o, --output="automata.png"  The filename of the resulting image.
 ```

 ## Tips